We talk about higher education with lots of people on our travels. Below are some of the questions and queries that we come across often.

 Many people who didn’t like school absolutely flourish in higher education; it’s a completely different experience and way of learning.

 While you’re at school, you are told where to be, what to do and what to wear.
 If you don’t attend a lesson, or do what you’ve been asked to do, you’ll be held accountable.
 It’s not like this in higher education.

 On top of contact time, students will spend time working independently and sometimes in groups.
-Independent work can again vary from course to course, but an average would be around 14 hours per week.
+Independent work can, again, vary from course to course, but on average, this would be around 14 hours per week.
 This is what really makes higher education different from school.